aesadin/University.Solution/c#.files/Sphinx/README.md

 ## Description

-This application will provide the user with a riddle, if the user gets the anser to the riddle correct, then the user wins.
+This application will provide the user with a riddle, if the user gets the answer to the riddle correct, then the user wins.
 If the user answers incorrectly, then the Sphinx eats the user.

 ## Setup/Installation Requirements